Wasim Raja

-Wasim Hasan Raja (Punjabi, وسیم حسن راجہ) (3 July 1952 – 23 August 2006) was a British Pakistani schoolteacher, match referee, cricket coach and cricketer who played in 57 Test matches and 54 One Day Internationals for the Pakistani national cricket team from 1973 to 1985.
+Wasim Hasan Raja (Punjabi, وسیم حسن راجہ) (3 July 1952 – 23 August 2006) was a Pakistani schoolteacher, match referee, cricket coach and cricketer who played in 57 Test matches and 54 One Day Internationals for the Pakistan national cricket team from 1973 to 1985.

 His younger brother, Ramiz Raja, also represented Pakistan in Tests and ODIs, becoming captain of the national side.
-Another brother, Zaeem Raja, also played first-class cricket, as did his father, Saleem Akhtar.
+Another younger, brother, Zaeem Raja, also played first-class cricket, as did his father, Raja Saleem Akhtar.